AdobeDocs/experience-manager-65.en/help/forms/using/custom-submit-action-form.md

 # Writing custom Submit action for adaptive forms{#writing-custom-submit-action-for-adaptive-forms}

-Adaptive forms require Submit actions to process user-specified data.
+Adaptive forms require submit actions to process user-specified data.
 A Submit action determines the task performed on the data that you submit using an adaptive form.
 Adobe Experience Manager (AEM) includes [OOTB Submit actions](../../forms/using/configuring-submit-actions.md) that demonstrate custom tasks you can perform using the user-submitted data.
 For example, you can perform tasks, such as sending email or storing the data.

 ## Workflow for a Submit action {#workflow-for-a-submit-action}